 Twenty-three years after the passage of the Americans with Disabilities Act, people with disabilities continue to face persistent and ongoing discrimination and lack of access in health care settings.
 In response to numerous reports of discriminatory practices adversely impacting people with disabilities, ASAN has produced an analysis on discrimination against people with intellectual and developmental disabilities seeking organ transplants.
 Along with extensive documentation of the scope of the problem, our policy brief provides a series of five key recommendations for policy changes to help ensure that people with intellectual and developmental disabilities enjoy equal access to organ transplants and necessary post-operative care.

-Produced through a grant from the Special Hope Foundation, this is the first of four policy briefs on health care access for people with disabilities forthcoming from ASAN in 2013.
+Produced through a grant from the WITH Foundation, this is the first of four policy briefs on health care access for people with disabilities forthcoming from ASAN in 2013.

 National Disability Rights Network